 - upon grand jury indictment

 The most common way Nevada judges issue arrest warrants is through an “information.”
-This is when the police or District Attorney presents the judge with evidence detailing evidence that:
+This is when the police or District Attorney presents the judge with evidence detailing that:

 - there is probable cause that a crime occurred, and